Skip to main content

 The Input-Output diagram, applied to your business

-Drivers on the left feed the calculation engine in the middle.
-The engine pushes a linked set of financial outputs on the right - every output traceable back to a driver, every driver testable under scenario.
+Drivers on the left enter the calculation layer in the middle, which carries every change into a linked set of financial outputs on the right: every output traceable back to a driver, every driver testable under scenario.

 Input Drivers